 Which is why we’re on cloud nine to have learned two top makeup artists’ tricks for getting liner to stay in place all day long, including a mind-blowing beauty hack you’ll use from now until forever.
 Keep scrolling for the secret to infallible liner, courtesy of the women who give Rita Ora and Anna Kendrick their always-perfect cat-eye.

 Kathy Jeung, the makeup artist who gives Rita Ora her utterly covetable, killer cat-eye every time, let us in on the secret to all-day wear: “After your first application of eyeliner has dried, with a small fluffy brush, carefully dust a tiny bit of matte translucent powder, like Rimmel Stay Matte Pressed Powder ($5), over the eyeliner with short inward strokes; then, draw a second coat of eyeliner for extra intensity and staying power.”

 Jeung has one more tip up her sleeve for “super bulletproof,” liner, and it’s to layer formulas.
-“For extra intense eyeliner, first draw your eyeliner line with a waterproof eye pencil like Rimmel's Scandal Eyes Waterproof Kohl Kajal Pencil ($5) or Exaggerate Auto Waterproof Eye Definer ($6), then apply a waterproof liquid, pen or gel liner like Rimmel's Scandal Eyes Thick & Thin Eyeliner, Micro Liner or Gel Liner ($6) over.
-This really helps keep eyeliner strong along lash line,” she says.
+“For extra intense eyeliner, first draw your eyeliner line with a waterproof eye pencil like Rimmel's Scandal Eyes Waterproof Kohl Kajal Pencil ($5) or Exaggerate Auto Waterproof Eye Definer ($6), then apply a waterproof liquid, pen or gel liner like Rimmel's Scandal Eyes Thick & Thin Eyeliner, or Micro Liner ($6) over.
+This really helps keep eyeliner strong along the lash line,” she says.